Waldorf Math Gnomes

 take them a long way, especially if that story is taken into the dramatic.
 A few simple costumes would further

 enhance the picture, e.g. a green belt, tie and hat for Farmer Plus; a blue belt, blue cap and cloak for Mr. Minus; etc.

 Bunches of carrots, potatoes, stones painted gold, semi-precious stones all add to the dramatic.
 Remedial pupils

 concrete - later when they use counters they will relate to those earlier realistic or creative counters and to the images presented in the story.

-I think that sewing a set of four gnomes and a king out of wool felt,
+I think that sewing a set of four gnomes and a king out of

 and embroidering their symbols on their tunics, is well worth the time.

 You could also needle felt your gnomes and king.
 I think that a large bag of glass flattened marbles is a good thing to buy.
 We also

 have a sterling silver platter which adds a lot to the experience of getting out and putting away the gems.
 Lastly, I highly recommend

 getting five play silks in the colors green, blue, yellow, red, and purple (for the king).
 If you want one final touch for acting